Apple Cake with Cream Cheese Frosting

 Makes one 9-inch triple layer cake

 My mother was an expert pie and cake baker.
-Call me prejudice, but her baked goods were the most delicious I ever tasted and most people agreed.
+I might be biased, but her baked goods were the most delicious I ever tasted and most people agreed.
 This recipe is one of many favorites.
 Serve apple cake for a family dinner or for a special occasion dessert.

 - 3 cups sifted all-purpose flour

 - 3 cups finely chopped, peeled, tart baking apples

 - 2 cups granulated sugar

 - 1-1/2 cups canola or vegetable oil